matteo-grimaldi/knative-intro-tutorial/README.md

 - Click Create Knative Serving.
 - In the Create Knative Serving page, you can install Knative Serving using the default settings by clicking Create.

+The resource `service.serving.knative.dev`is the main one and there are many fields that could be looked up in the documentation, but the `kn` client can provide a mean to explore options quicker and directly create services or generate yaml files to apply.

 Inspect servicing creation documentation
 ```bash
 kn service create --help